Children's book illustrator/author, and children's picture book teacher/mentor and consultant.

 So the question is

+Do you have a picture book in you?
 One that you've already started that needs help?
 Or one that's been rejected and needs reworking to get at its essence with less words and more elegance?
 Or perhaps you are a total beginner with a tender idea that's hiding in there somewhere, longing to come out into the world?
+Then this course could be what you've been waiting for and dreaming of!

 Guest contributors include Elisa Kleven, Yuyi Morales, Alexis O'Neill, Caroline Arnold, Ashley Wolff, agent Mary Kole from MoveableType Management, editor Brett Dubuque from Sterling Publishing, and Andrea Tompa from Candlewick Press to name a few.
 Course content includes everything from genres to easy ways of creating a dynamic plot, to creating compelling characters, to children's developmental stages, to creating concept and non-fiction books, to poetry and prose, to finding your ideal publisher or agent, to how the business works and much more.
 Wow - I hope you are as excited as I am and do tell your smarter friends.